Pork in Red Wine Sauce

 1. Step 1:

-Prepare the ingredients.
-To cook meat in red wine, we will need: pork meat (neck, loin without bones, carbonade); dry red wine; vegetable or meat broth if desired; garlic; butter; vegetable oil; bay leaves; ground black pepper and salt.
+Gather the ingredients.
+To cook pork in red wine, you'll need: pork (neck, boneless loin, or carbonade); dry red wine; vegetable or meat broth, if you'd like; garlic; butter; vegetable oil; bay leaves; ground black pepper; and salt.

 2. Step 2: